resourge/react-form/README.md

 `useForm(defaultValue: T | (() => T) | { new(): T }, options?: FormOptions<T>): UseFormReturn<T>`

 `useForm` is the main hook exported by this package.
-It takes two arguments:
+It takes two parameters:

 ### Parameters